mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2004"
 	%} </li>

-    - The "Spandrels" of divergence-time estimation.
-Not exactly the most friendly paper, and terrified a generation of practitioners, but also full of good points.
+    <p style="color:orange"> The "Spandrels" of divergence-time estimation.
+Not exactly the most friendly paper, and terrified a generation of practitioners, but also full of good points.</p>

 	<li> {% include citation.html
 		authors = "Marshall, Charles R."